makyo/writing/work/claw17/disappearance.md

 She drinks the latte first, then the soda water, then the tea.

 Once she's finished the soda water, she pulls out a pen and either a book or a stack of printouts and a clipboard.
 I've never figured out what she does for work, but she's always either taking notes or marking up printouts.
 A teacher, perhaps?
-Though she never seems to write any grades, just marginal notes.
+An author?
+Editor?

 At noon, she orders another soda water and another pot of hot water for the second teabag.
 Some days she'll pull out a sack lunch, some days she'll order something from me --- we serve a few simple sandwiches --- in her comfortable contralto.